-The Criminal Record Review Act requires that all students registered in a post-secondary program, where they may be working with children and/or vulnerable adults, must have a criminal record check (CRC) done by the Criminal Records Review Program (CRRP).
-It is NOT the same as a record check completed through your local RCMP office.
+The Criminal Record Review Act requires that all students in a program where they may be working with children and/or vulnerable adults, to undergo a criminal record check (CRC) by the Criminal Records Review Program (CRRP).

 - WORKS WITH: Children

 If you have already completed a Schedule “B” CRC, you may elect to Share the result with NLC.
 You can only share results for the same category, for example, if you have a CRC for Working with Children, but your program requires that you have one for Working with Children and Vulnerable Adults, you will have to submit a completely new CRC.